Where can I see the Spotlight Terms of Service?

 Who will see the content I upload?
 Can I keep my uploaded content private?

 - When you publish a resource, anyone using Spotlight will be able to view the resource listing.
 If you keep content in “Draft” mode, only you will be able to see it.
-Please note you can edit or remove your published resources at any time by navigating to “My Dashboard” in Spotlight.
+Please note you can edit or remove your published resources at any time by opening Spotlight, selecting your profile picture in the top right, then choosing “My Account”.
+From there, your resources will be found in the "Resources" tab.

 I am concerned about the proprietary ownership of materials I have created on "school time" using "school resources."